New Japan Central: How to watch New Japan events, complete list of upcoming matches, lineups, singles champions, and tag champions, English and Japanese commentary availability - Pro Wrestling Torch

 JULY NJPW EVENTS

-Kizuna Road, July 1 – Korakuen Hall (Airs live on NJPW World with live Japanese commentary, English commentary available on delay)
+Kizuna Road, July 1 – Korakuen Hall (Airs live and free on NJPW World with live Japanese commentary, English commentary available on delay)

+- Tetsuya Naito & Sanada & Bushi vs. Zack Sabre Jr & Taichi & Minoru Suzuki

+- El Desperado & Yoshinobu Kanemaru & Douki vs. Taiji Ishimori & El Phantasmo & Jado

-Kizuna Road, July 2 – Korakuen Hall (Airs live on NJPW World with live Japanese commentary, English commentary available on delay)
+Kizuna Road, July 2 – Korakuen Hall (Airs live and free on NJPW World with live Japanese commentary, English commentary available on delay)

+- NEVER Openweight Six-Man Tag Team Champions Tomohiro Ishii & Hirooki Goto & Yoshi-Hashi vs. Yuji Nagata & Satoshi Kojima & Hiroyoshi Tenzan

+- Tetsuya Naito & Sanada & Bushi vs. Zack Sabre Jr. & Taichi & Douki

 New Japan Strong, July 2 – Taped at the L.A.
 Dojo (Debuts each week on Friday night in English and Japanese commentary on NJPW World, Also available to purchase in blocks on Fite.TV)